ctmrbio/BACTpipe/README.md

 Complete documentation is available at https://bactpipe.readthedocs.io.

 ## Quick-start
-You need to have [Nextflow](https://www.nextflow.io) and Python 3.6+ installed.
+You need to have [Nextflow](https://www.nextflow.io) and [conda](https://conda.io/docs/) installed.
-The easiest way to get BACTpipe up and running is to install all other dependencies using [conda](https://conda.io/docs/).
-The following command installs the required software:

-    conda install java-jdk fastp bbmap shovill prokka multiqc
+When running with the default local profile all other software will be installed into local environments by conda througout the process.

 ## Run BACTpipe
 Nextflow makes it easy to run BACTpipe: